Last updated on

 - A change in your requirements

-I will endeavour to ensure that within the contract for the provision of services, provision is made for any such eventuality.
+Charlie will endeavour to ensure that within the contract for the provision of services, provision is made for any such eventuality.

-Professional Obligations
+Professional obligations

-Limitation of Liability
+Limitation of liability

-My liability to you in contract, tort, or otherwise is limited to the extent permitted by the Bar Standards Board Handbook and applicable law.
+Charlie’s liability to you in contract, tort, or otherwise is limited to the extent permitted by the Bar Standards Board Handbook and applicable law.
 Professional Indemnity Insurance is maintained in accordance with regulatory requirements.

 Nothing in these terms excludes or limits liability for death or personal injury caused by negligence, fraud, or fraudulent misrepresentation.

-Data Protection
+Data protection

 Complaints

-Useful Links
+Useful links

 The following website links provide further information concerning the way barristers conduct their business: